kraack-tech/Programming_for_Data_Science_ST2195/st2195_assignment_8/README.md

 # st2195_assignment_8
 Repository for S &amp; T

-Data used: The titanic dataset from Kaggle.com
+Data used: The titanic dataset from Kaggle.com & exports data from IMF Direction of Trade Statistic

 The 8th member (EU) is excluded from the data